dvrk2000/testhtml.io/README.md

 &nbsp;
 ## **Possible data sets**
-**Health Insurance Coverage of the Total Population: 2017**
+### Health Insurance Coverage of the Total Population: 2017

-Short description: The health coverage topic is based on American Community Survey (ACS), there are six types of insurance coverage including employer, non-group, medicaid, medicare, other public and uninsured which are grouped by States in 2017.
-The result showing the percentage of each type in different State and summarise the total of each State to present the percentage of United States.
+Short description: _The health coverage topic is based on American Community Survey (ACS), there are six types of insurance coverage including employer, non-group, medicaid, medicare, other public and uninsured which are grouped by States in 2017.
+The result showing the percentage of each type in different State and summarise the total of each State to present the percentage of United States._

-Number of observations: 56
+**Number of observations: 56**

-Number of attributes: 6
+**Number of attributes: 6**

 Link: https://www.kff.org/other/state-indicator/total-population/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D

 &nbsp;
-**Name: Health Insurance Coverage by Age: 2017 and 2018**
+### Health Insurance Coverage by Age: 2017 and 2018

-Short description: The health insurance converge is based on American Community Survey(ACS), there are two main health insurance (private and public) and uninsured which are grouped by 8 different age groups in 2017 and 2018.
-The result showing the percentage of each year in different group and the percentage change from 2017 to 2018.
+Short description: _The health insurance converge is based on American Community Survey(ACS), there are two main health insurance (private and public) and uninsured which are grouped by 8 different age groups in 2017 and 2018.
+The result showing the percentage of each year in different group and the percentage change from 2017 to 2018._

-Number of observations: 8
+**Number of observations: 8**

-Number of attributes: 22
+**Number of attributes: 22**

 Link: https://www2.census.gov/programs-surveys/demo/tables/p60/267/table2.x